ngocntb3599/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 Returns true if the block corresponding to the specified client ID is currently selected but isn't the last of the selected blocks.
-Here "last" refers to the block sequence in the document, _not_ the sequence of multi-selection, which is why `state.blocks.selection.end` isn't used.
+Here "last" refers to the block sequence in the document, _not_ the sequence of multi-selection, which is why `state.blockSelection.end` isn't used.

 _Parameters_